-In a large bowl, soak bread in milk until soft.
-Add beef, pork, onion, egg, salt and pepper, and mix thoroughly.
-If mixture feels too mushy, add 1 to 2 tablespoons breadcrumbs.
+In a large bowl, soak the bread in milk until soft.
+Add beef, pork, onion, egg, salt, and pepper, and mix thoroughly.
+If mixture feels too mushy, add 1 to 2 tablespoons of breadcrumbs.

-Divide meat mixture into 4 to 6 portions and shape into a round or oval hamburger shape.
+Divide the meat mixture into 4 to 6 portions and form each into a round or oval hamburger shape.
 Lightly coat a skillet with cooking spray and very slowly fry the patties thoroughly until done.
 For food safety, you want both the pork and the beef to be cooked to a safe temperature.